meelgroup/barbarik/README.md

 ### Samplers used

 In the "samplers" directory, you will find 64-bit x86 Linux compiled binaries for:
-* [ApproxMC3-with-sampling](https://github.com/meelgroup/ApproxMC/tree/master-with-sampling) - an almost-uniform sampler, version 3
+* [ApproxMC3-with-sampling](https://github.com/meelgroup/ApproxMC/tree/master-with-sampling) - an almost-uniform sampler (This is a beta version of UniGen3 -- which will be released soon.
+If you use ApproxMC3 binary, please cite UniGen paper to avoid any confusion.)
 * [UniGen2](https://bitbucket.org/kuldeepmeel/unigen/) - an almost-uniform sampler, version 2
 * [SPUR](https://github.com/ZaydH/spur) - Perfectly Uniform Satisfying Assignments
 * [Quick Sampler](https://github.com/RafaelTupynamba/quicksampler)